-We are pleased to announce the establishment of the new Center for Brain Plasticity and Recovery, created by Georgetown University in collaboration with MedStar National Rehabilitation Network.
-Borne of GUMC’s Strategic Planning Initiative, this Center is designed to harness and expand existing strengths in order to develop groundbreaking approaches to restore brain function caused by neurological damage and disease.
-It will focus on the study of neuroplasticity, the biological process underlying the brain’s ability to learn and develop, and a potential recovery tool in conditions such as stroke, traumatic brain injury, multiple sclerosis, and dementias such as Alzheimer’s.
-The Center’s long-term aim is to stimulate the brain to recover from damage, preserving and restoring neurologic function.
+The Center for Brain Plasticity and Recovery is a joint enterprise of Georgetown University and MedStar National Rehabilitation Network.
+Borne of Georgetown University Medical Center’s Strategic Planning Initiative, this Center is designed to develop groundbreaking approaches to restore brain function caused by neurological damage and disease.
+It focuses on the study of neuroplasticity, the biological process underlying the brain’s ability to learn and develop, and a potential recovery tool in conditions such as stroke, traumatic brain injury, multiple sclerosis, and dementias such as Alzheimer’s.

-The Center for Brain Plasticity is a strategic priority for the Medical Center and part of the University’s $1.5 billion fundraising campaign, For Generations to Come.
+Led by Elissa Newport, Ph.D., the Center for Brain Plasticity and Recovery is a strategic priority for the Medical Center and part of the University’s $1.5 billion fundraising campaign, For Generations to Come.